-If you would like to take your butterfly drawing a step further, you can turn it into a butterfly painting.
+If you would like to take your butterfly species a step further, you can turn it into a butterfly painting.
 Add color to your sunflower by applying soft washes of watercolor paint over the pen.

 Step 8: Paint washes of your lightest color

 As you begin painting with watercolor you will be using a technique called wet-on-dry.
 Essentially that means you are putting paint on your paintbrush and then painting directly onto the dry surface of the page.
 This is a good way to start because you have more control over the areas you are painting color.

 Once you have defined your shapes using your initial color you can then work into them using a technique called wet-on-wet.

 Wet-on-wet is where you paint you paint your watercolor paint onto a watery surface.
 The color then blooms and bleeds and creates interesting washes of color.
 This is less controlled than wet-on-dry, but I love watching how the watercolor pigment creates gorgeous textures and patterns as it dries.

 I started by painting very soft washes of yellow into the shapes of the butterfly wings.